-Balyage, Y., PhD, Professor

-Kinuthia B., PhD, Lecturer

-Korso, G., PhD, Associate Professor

-Miyayo, L., PhD, Senior Lecturer

-Muchee, T., PhD, Senior Lecturer

-Odek, S., PhD, Lecturer

-Ojwang', M., PhD, Senior Lecturer

-Mwangi, P., PhD, Lecturer

-The Department of Education, operates within the framework of the Seventh-day Adventist philosophy which holds that God is the Creator and Sustainer of the universe and is the source of true knowledge.
+Balyage, Y., PhD, Professor Kinuthia B., PhD, Lecturer Korso, G., PhD, Associate Professor Miyayo, L., PhD, Senior Lecturer Muchee, T., PhD, Senior Lecturer Odek, S., PhD, Lecturer Ojwang', M., PhD, Lecturer Petronila, M. PhD, Lecturer philosophy which holds that God is the Creator and Sustainer of the universe and is the source of true knowledge.
 The entrance of sin alienated people from God.
 Christian Education seeks to restore the lost relationship between God and man which leads to the students' self-actualization and to discover and understand the truth through critical thinking by developing their physical, mental, and spiritual capabilities for the joy of service to God and humanity.